Unleashing the Power of LLM Fine-Tuning

 Can fine-tuning ruin the model’s initial training?

 In a nutshell, yes.
 Also known as “catastrophic forgetting,” the model can “forget” what it learned during initial training.
-This can be mitigated with techniques like regularization, using a sufficiently diverse fine-tuning dataset, and recursive self-distillation
+This can be mitigated with techniques like regularization, using a sufficiently diverse fine-tuning dataset, and recursive self-distillation.

 The Need for LLM Fine-Tuning in Various Industries